michaelnzegbuna-rgb/azure-resource-lock/README.md

-# Azure Resource Locks Learning Program: Governance and Security Report
+# Locking Down Azure Resources: A Governance and Security Walkthrough

-This repository contains the report, deployment scripts, and configuration files for the **Azure Resource Locks** learning project.
-This project implements safety guardrails at the resource and resource group levels to enforce cloud governance, prevent accidental deletions, and establish defensive configurations.
+This repository pulls together the write-up, deployment scripts, and configuration files from the **Azure Resource Locks** learning exercise.
+The work puts safety nets in place at both the individual-resource and resource-group level, with the goal of strengthening cloud governance, preventing accidental deletions, and hardening configurations against unwanted changes.

 ---

-## 1. Project Overview & Goals
+## 1. What This Project Sets Out to Do

-The objective of this assignment is to understand and verify the behavior of Azure Resource Locks (`CanNotDelete` and `ReadOnly`) across different resource tiers, analyze how locks interact with Azure Role-Based Access Control (RBAC), and explore lock automation.
+The aim here is to verify, hands-on, how Azure's two resource lock types — `CanNotDelete` and `ReadOnly` — actually behave across different layers of the resource hierarchy, to see how those locks interact with Azure's Role-Based Access Control (RBAC) system, and to look at how lock deployment can be automated rather than done by hand.

-### Resource Inventory
+### What Got Deployed
-The following resources were provisioned in the **West Europe** region under the subscription `Azure subscription 1` (ID: `9335a9cd-ae74-439b-94b3-d965ca478c53`):
+The following were spun up in the **West Europe** region, under the subscription `Azure subscription 1` (ID: `9335a9cd-ae74-439b-94b3-d965ca478c53`):
 * **Resource Group**: `rg-locks-learning-prod`
 * **Storage Account**: `salearningprod899756` (Standard LRS, StorageV2)
 * **Network Security Group**: `nsg-learning-prod`